 The most difficult thing is the decision to act, the rest is merely tenacity.
 The fears are paper tigers.
 You can do anything you decide to do.
 You can act to change and control your life; and the procedure, the process is its own reward. -Amelia Earhart Welcome back to Roshcast Episode 37!
-This week, we’re […]
+This week, […]

 The American Academy of Nurse Practitioners (AANPCB) established eligibility for the Emergency Nurse Practitioner (ENP) Certification Exam, which includes three options.
 Option 1 requires you to complete 30 CE hours of Emergency Care Procedural skills.
 To make your life simpler, Rosh Review created an Emergency Care Skills and Procedures CE module derived from AANPCB’s curriculum. […]